How to Remove Negative Reviews Online. The Ultimate Help for Companies to Delete Bad, Unfair, & Fake Business Reviews on the Internet

 When a review violates rules and community guidelines, any network typically delete it permanently after you appeal.
 This applies across different review platforms.

 But, most networks inform the reviewer via email when their review was removed for guideline violations.
-Unfortunately, this might prompt an unhappy customer, client, or employee to rewrite a new review, often more carefully written to prevent another removal in the future.
+Unfortunately, this might prompt an unhappy customer, client, or employee to write a new review, often more carefully written to prevent another removal in the future.
 Platforms like Reddit and Quora have many discussions where users express frustration when their reviews are taken down, and they share tips with each other on how to write compliant reviews that remain posted and impossible to challenge.

 What to Do If a Review Can’t Be Appealed?
 Turning Negative Reviews into an Advantage